fpfis/public-documentation/content/drone/_index.md

 ## Introduction

-The [PhpDrone](https://github.com/phpdrone) organisation aims a providing unified resources and plugins towards usage of Drone for PHP continuous integration, delivery and deployment.
+This section aims a providing unified resources and plugins towards usage of Drone for PHP continuous integration, delivery and deployment.

 ### [SDKs](php-sdks)